mycolorway/qing-module/README.md

 npm publish
 ```

-Please be careful with the last step, because you cannot delete or republish a release on npm.
+Please be careful with the last step, because you cannot delete or republish a version on npm.